-If you want to GROW, or if you want to CHANGE the quality of projects you work on, then you are in trouble.
-Because you’re not even being invited to the party for your dream projects; they don’t even know you exist.
+If you want to GROW or if you want to CHANGE the quality of projects you work on, then you are in trouble.
+Because you’re not even being invited to the party for your dream projects; those clients don’t even know you exist.

 You’re stuck on the hamster wheel, working the same unfulfilling projects for clients who have unrealistic expectations … That is, unless you know what I am about to share with you about successful marketing for architects.